acgeospatial/GRSG_lunchtime/01_GRSG_Setup_Env.md

 -------------------

 ### Step 1
 Open your anaconda prompt.
 Note the (base) part.
 This is your base environment.
-In this guide we will be creating a new virtual environment called 'grsg'
+In this guide we will be creating a new virtual environment called 'course'

 ![alt text](https://github.com/acgeospatial/GRSG_lunchtime/blob/main/grsg_images/01_prompt.png)

 ### Step 2
-Create a new Python 3.9.12 environment (you can change this if you wish to choose an alternative version)
+Create a new Python 3.9.16 environment (you can change this if you wish to choose an alternative version)

 `conda create -n course python=3.9.16` --- updated July 2022